kworam/ProcScript/README.md

 * Pure JavaScript: No Compilers or Preprocessors
 * Great for porting C# or Java code to JavaScript
 * Great Debugging Support
-* Maintains Code Coverage Statistics
+* Provides Code Coverage Statistics

 Procs